Texas man was driving 157 mph before crash that killed teen

-FORT WORTH, Texas (ValleyCentral) — Fort Worth police arrested a man who was driving over 150 miles per hour when he collided with another vehicle, killing a teenager and injuring two others.
+FORT WORTH, Texas (KVEO) — Police in Fort Worth, Texas arrested a man who was driving over 150 mph when he collided with another vehicle, killing a teenager and injuring two others in March.

-Bryce Abernathy, 22, was arrested by FWPD on two counts of aggravated assault and one count of manslaughter, according to a press release by FWPD.
+Fort Worth officers arrested Bryce Abernathy, 22, on two counts of aggravated assault and one count of manslaughter, according to a police press release.

-At 11 p.m. on March 15, a white Camaro was travelling on westbound Interstate 20 near McCart Avenue when it collided with a silver SUV.
+At 11 p.m. on March 15, a white Camaro was traveling on westbound Interstate 20 when it collided with a silver SUV.
 One was killed in the collision and two others were injured.

 The airbag control module showed that the Camaro was driving 157 mph, the release stated.